masc-ucsc/livehd/docs/cleanup.md

 * Create the mmap_tree2 because the current mmap_tree is not persistent
 * Move the graph_core out of core to mmap_graph

+### Renaming

+* Change lgtuple to lbundle (Lgtupe -> Lbundle and lgtuple -> lbundle).
+The reason is that tuples are ordered, and the lbundle can be ordered and unordered.
+Also, the lg implies only a Lgraph structure but LNAST should use it too for emulation.

 ### Pyrope parser

 There are some bugs on the pyrope parser when dealing with ranges.
 This works: